-- Number of weighing and measuring devices inspected - Enhance Agency services and productivity through efficient work process and procedures, technology, e-government applications, and training.
+• Enhance Agency services and productivity through efficient work process and procedures, technology, e-government applications, and training.

 Through the integration and maintenance of new technology and e-government applications, streamlined work processes and procedures, and training, the department is able to operate more efficiently and enhance service levels both internally and externally, while making the most prudent use of tax dollars.